Asset Management Examples Deleted from Proposed Amendments to California's Market-sourcing Regulation | Deloitte US has been added to your bookmarks.

 1 FTB Legal Division, notice (Dec.
 29, 2015).

 3 See Cal.
 Rev. & Tax.
 Code Section 25136 prior to amendments made by Proposition 39, effective for taxable years beginning on or after January 1, 2013, which repealed the costs-of-performance rules.
 Note, however, for taxable years beginning on or after January 1, 2011, and before January 1, 2013, a single sales factor formula with mandatory market-based sourcing was electively available for most taxpayers under Cal.
 Rev. & Tax.
 Code Section 25128.5.

 4 Applicable to tax years beginning on or after January 1, 2007, CCR Section 25137-14 contains industry-specific apportionment rules for “mutual fund service providers,” which it defines as any unitary business that derives income from the direct or indirect provision of management, distribution, or administration services to or on behalf of a regulated investment company as defined under Section 851 of the Internal Revenue Code.
 Under CCR Section 25137-14, RIC services providers generally assign receipts from RIC services to California using an in-state shareholder ratio, and assign receipts from asset management services to California by looking through each investment account to the domicile of the beneficial owner of the assets.

-5 The FTB’s final regulatory language, submitted to the California Secretary of State on February 27, 2012, can be found here.
+5 The FTB’s final regulatory language, submitted to the California Secretary of State on February 27, 2012.
 As incorporated into CCR Section 25136-2, the so-called “throw-back” provisions of CCR Section 25137-14, which relate to a taxpayer not being taxable in a state, and which assign the receipts to the location of the income producing activity that gave rise to the receipts, shall not be applicable.